 Who doesn't love a good baked pasta?
 No one.
 I've got a few tried and true ones on here.

-If you’re a spinach fan, you’ll love these ricotta and spinach stuffed shells.
+If you're a spinach fan, you'll love ricotta and spinach stuffed shells and this creamy mushroom pasta bake.

 This four-cheese manicotti is made with marinara sauce and is perfect for family dinners.